johnmcfarlane/papers/c++/error-handling.md

 C++ toolchains increasingly optimise programs assuming that they are correct.
 Optimisations are not free.
 They demand strict adherence to contracts.

-Historically, UB has been difficult to detect.
+Historically, such contract violations have been difficult to detect.

-Fortunately, toolchains now also provide facilities for detecting some UB.
+Fortunately, modern toolchains provide facilities for their detection.
-These include dynamic analysis tools known as sanitizers which instrument code to test for bugs.
+These include dynamic analysis tools known as sanitizers which instrument code to test for bugs at run-time.
 The beauty of undefined behaviour is that it allows this — and every other valid bug-hunting tool — to be used in conforming code.

 Meanwhile, modern software development practices emphasise automated testing regimes.
-It is not uncomment for most of the APIs in a program to be tested for provider C++ API Contract violation frequently during development.
+It is not uncommon for most of the APIs in a program to be tested for provider contract violation frequently during development.
-Therefore, there is strong reason to use sanitizers as a matter of good practice.
+Such tests are an opportunity to enable sanitizers.

-If you wish to enable compiler optimisations in the program you provide to users you are strongly advised to test your program code with sanitizers.
+If you wish to enable compiler optimisations in the program you provide to users you are strongly advised to ***test your program code with sanitizers***.
-Combined with the approaches detained in this document, this will lead to significantly less defective software without the necessity to compromise on safety or performance.
+Combined with the approaches detailed in this document, this will lead to significantly less defective software without the need to compromise safety or performance.

 If your toolchain provider doesn't provide sanitizers in its latests products,